YazanAi-Dev3/telegram-summarizer-bot/README.md

     ```bash
     copy .env.example .env
     ```
-    Now, edit the `.env` file with your Telegram Bot Token.
+    Edit the `.env` file with your Telegram Bot Token and your external PostgreSQL database URL.

 5.  **Run the application:**
     ```bash
     python main.py
     ```
     The server will start on `http://localhost:8000`.
-Use a tool like `ngrok` to expose it for testing with Telegram.

 ---

 ## How to Use

-1. Add the bot to your Telegram group and grant it administrator permissions (specifically, the permission to read messages).
+1. Add the bot to your Telegram group and grant it administrator permissions.
-2. To get a summary, find the first message you want to include in the conversation.
+2. Use the following commands:
-3. Reply to that message with the command `/summarize`.
+    * `/start`: Displays the welcome message.
-4. The bot will fetch all messages from the starting point to your command from its archive and provide a summary.
+    * `/help`: Shows a detailed list of all commands.

----
+    * `/summarize`: **Reply** to the first message of a conversation to summarize everything from that point to your command.

-## Deployment
+    * `/summarize_last [N]`: Summarizes the last N messages (e.g., `/summarize_last 20`).
+Defaults to 50.

-This application is ready for deployment using Docker.
-The included `Dockerfile` is optimized for a lightweight build when using the traditional summarization engine.
-It can be deployed on any platform that supports Docker containers, such as Render or Heroku.
-Remember to set the environment variables in your deployment service's dashboard.
+    * `/stats`: Displays statistics about the archived messages in the chat.